vic263x/syllabification___app/README.md

 # Syllabification_app

-## a project in collaboration with vic263x :clipboard:
+## a project in collaboration with FlyingMedusa :clipboard:

 ### Main purpose of the app:
 Syllabifying the input according to the MOP (*Maximal Onset Principle*)